jeffdoolittle/jeffdoolittle.github.com/_posts/2020-11-04-software-leadership-distilled.md

 - Empower Others

 **Software leaders understand their own role and empower others to clarify and fulfil their respective roles as value creators.**

 ___

+## Empowerment

+Once roles are clarified, team members can begin a taking steps toward mutual empowerment.
+This process builds more trust, leads to greater levels of clarity, and can continue in a virtuals self-reinforcing cycle of health.

+___